Mukbang

 A mukbang may be either prerecorded or streamed live through a webcast on multiple streaming platforms such as Soop (formerly AfreecaTV), YouTube, Instagram, TikTok, and Twitch.
-In live sessions, the mukbang host chats with the audience while the audience types in real time in the live chat-room.
+In live sessions, the mukbang host chats with audiences, who type in real time in the live chat room.
 Eating shows are expanding their influence on internet broadcasting platforms and serve as virtual communities and as venues for active communication among internet users.

-Mukbangers from many different countries have gained considerable popularity on numerous social websites and have established the mukbang as a possible viable alternative career path with a potential to earn a high income for young South Koreans.
-By cooking and eating food on camera for a large audience, mukbangers generate income from advertising, sponsorships, endorsements, as well as viewers' support.
+Mukbangers from many different countries have gained considerable popularity on numerous social websites and have established the mukbang as a viable alternative career path with a potential to earn a high income for young South Koreans.
+By cooking and eating food on camera for a large audience, mukbangers generate income from advertising, sponsorships, endorsements, as well as viewer support.
 However, there has been growing criticism of mukbang's promotion of unhealthy eating habits, particularly eating disorders, animal cruelty and food waste.
-With mukbang becoming more popular, dietitians have expressed concern about this trend and have proposed a ban on any food related content on social media.
+As mukbang has become more popular, dietitians have expressed concern about this trend and have proposed restrictions on food-related content on social media.

 Etymology

-The word mukbang is a clipped compound or portmanteau of the Korean words for 'eating' and 'broadcast'.
+Mukbang is an ad-hoc romanization of the Korean word meokbang.
+Mukbang has been adopted as a word in the English language.
+The Korean term is a clipped compound or portmanteau of the words for 'eating' and 'broadcast'.